Water Distribution System

-Safe Drinking Water Report (PDF) - The U.S. Environmental Protection Agency requires drinking water utilities to provide an annual Consumer Confidence Report (CCR) to help consumers understand the source of their drinking water.
-The most recent report (2018) can be viewed through the link above.
+- Safe Drinking Water Report (PDF) - The U.S. Environmental Protection Agency requires drinking water utilities to provide an annual Consumer Confidence Report (CCR) to help consumers understand the source of their drinking water.
+The most recent Village of Shorewood report (2020) can be viewed through the link above.
 Detailed water quality information is also available at the Milwaukee Water Works website.

 Important Information about Lead and Drinking Water